makkus/inaugurate/README.rst

 *inaugurate* is a `shell script <https://github.com/makkus/inaugurate/blob/master/inaugurate.sh>`_ that, in most cases, will be downloaded via ``curl`` or ``wget`` (obviously you can just download it once and invoke it directly).
 It's behaviour can be controlled by environment variables (see examples above).

+*inaugurate* touches two things when it is run.
+It adds a line to ``$HOME/.profile``, and it creates a folder ``$HOME/.local/inaugurate`` where it puts all the application data it installs.
+In addition, if invoked using root permissions, it will also potentially install dependencies via system packages.

 .profile
 ^^^^^^^^